tech-at-arl/Digital-Scholarship-Institute/2021/Care as a Compass/ReadMe.md

 https://forms.gle/DcnhQXNMXnhbSMPf8

 ### Workshop Agenda
-Introduction and Opening Activity
+* Introduction and Opening Activity

-Working at the Intersection: Unpacking Social Justice in DS Projects -Defining Care
+* Working at the Intersection: Unpacking Social Justice in DS Projects
+  * Defining Care
- -Engaging Communities and Managing Projects -Humanizing Data
+  * Engaging Communities and Managing Projects
+  * Humanizing Data
- -Reimaging and repurposing the academy for care
+  * Reimaging and repurposing the academy for care

-Break-out Room Activities
+* Break-out Room Activities

-Recap and Closing
+* Recap and Closing

 ### Resources for Further Learning:
 See suggested readings, model projects and other resources: